SIXwishlist/raspberry-pi-fusion/README.md

 Now the installation script is started and Pi Fusion is installed for you.
 Follow the instructions in the installation process.
 ### Manual Installation
 A guide on how to install Pi Fusion manually on the Raspberry Pi can be found [here](https://electrodrome.net/forum/rpi-pi-fusion-general-installation/242-manuelle-installation-von-pi-fusion).

-#### Warning
-Pi Fusion is installed into the path /var/www/html/fusion.
-You can not change the directory, it is hard-coded at time.

 ## Start Pi Fusion Dashboard:
 ### Locally on the Raspberry Pi